|Plans & Building Permit - Page 2|

 Meantime, gather the following information to give to the site plan designers.

 A: Yes.
 For the first time in 2006 one of our California clients could not obtain a building permit, because the building officials wanted our dome building kit certified that its design complied with the State of California's building kit regulations.
-However, Ai has since learned that the Ai dome kit can be built in San Bernadino County.
+However, as of 2014 Ai has since learned that the Ai dome kit can be built in San Bernardino, Riverside and San Diego Counties.
+If planning on building in California, Ai will be happy to contact your building department.
+Ai will discuss Ai's building kit, and email generic plans.
+We will speak with them and find out that if you submit California Engineer Sealed Plans, California engineer sealed snow, seismic, wind & bracing calculations, a passing Title 24 Energy Report along with all other required paperwork can a building permit be issued.

-A: We suggest you start by asking your building department a few questions such as: “What are the requirements for a residential building permit?
+A: Ai suggests asking your building department a few questions such as: “What are the requirements for a residential building permit?
 Are there any additional requirements to build a geodesic dome?
 Is an Architect’s or Engineer’s seal required on the plans?"

-A: To obtain a Florida Building permit you will need engineer sealed building plans and a Florida Energy Report (these items can be purchased through Ai).
-Please call Ai for current pricing.Q: What will the engineer seal cost for California, Florida, North Carolina and other states?
+A: To obtain a Florida Building permit you will need engineer sealed building plans, Florida Energy Report (these items can be purchased through Ai); site map, electrical/plumbing/HVAC diagrams, window/exterior door product approval numbers, shutters or impact glass and other paperwork.
+Please call your Building Department to obtain a complete list.
+Please call Ai for current seal and energy report pricing.Q: What will the engineer seal cost for California, Florida, North Carolina and other states?

 A: For California: we can only quote you the cost of the building plans because the price of the seal comes from a California licensed Engineer.
 California building departments are extremely difficult to deal with and that makes it also difficult for any engineer to provide a fixed cost when they don't know exactly what the building department will require.
 A rough estimate for engineering to get through a typical California building department is $600 to $1,500 for both domes in the same project.